nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Adds an order to a supplier.

-Format: `addorder INDEX d/DATE r/DESCRIPTION`
+Format: `addorder INDEX d/DATE r/REMARK`

 * Adds an order to the supplier at the specified `INDEX`.
 The index refers to the index number shown in the displayed supplier list.
-The index **must be a positive integer** 1, 2, 3, …​
+The index **must be a positive integer, starting from 1** (1, 2, 3, …​)
 * The date must be in the format `YYYY-MM-DD`.
 For example, `2020-12-31`.

 <box type="tip" seamless>